Why He's Not Ready Yet — The Biology Behind How Men Fall in Love

 3/17/2026

-Why He Can Act Obsessed and Still Not Be Ready
+Why He Can Act Certain and Still Not Be Ready

 Early in dating, men have high testosterone levels.
 And testosterone actively blocks vasopressin — the hormone responsible for commitment, bonding, and pair attachment.